BrianHammond/MongoDB_Frontend/README.md

 I'm still learning Python and using these as reference guides for any employment opportunities and future projects.

 This is a simple MongoDB client I made for testing.
-It creates a database called employess and collection called employees.
+The main use of this program is data entry with MongoDB as the database.

 UI created in Qt Designer